LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Results

 \subsection{Bilingual evaluation}

-Perhaps surprisingly, bilingual evaluation shows only minor differences: averaging across models, English and Carroll results are closely aligned (validity $81.1\%$ vs.\ $82.8\%$; symbolization $68.1\%$ vs.\ $66.0\%$), with a maximum difference of $7$ percentage points across models.
-This null result implies that the models are not relying on semantic heuristics to process the syntactic structure.
-For an overview of accuracy values per model, task and language, we refer to Table \ref{tab:full_overview} in the Appendix.
+Perhaps surprisingly, bilingual evaluation shows only minor differences: averaging across models, English and Carroll results are closely aligned (validity $82.9\%$ vs.\ $84.4\%$; symbolization $70.7\%$ vs.\ $69.1\%$), with a maximum difference of $7$ percentage points across all conditions.
+This null result suggests that the models are not relying primarily on semantic heuristics when processing the syntactic structure of the arguments.
+For an overview of accuracy values per model, task, and language, we refer to Table~\ref{tab:full_overview} in the Appendix.